-Herbs mixes, herb salt, teas, all of them strike a chord with us that looks back to history: for thousands of years, humans have preseved nice smelling herbs because we like to cook with them.
+Herbs mixes, herb salt, teas, all of them strike a chord with us that looks back to history: for thousands of years, humans have preserved nice smelling herbs because we like to cook with them.
 For a dinner I did last year, I wanted to make a bread flavored with herbs I gather, and after a couple weeks of testing, I came up with one I liked.

 I could call this brioche with ramp leaves and bergamot, but there's just something about the two words "wild herbs" that's intriguing to people and makes it an easy sell.
 It evokes exotic, unknown flavors, but is still grounded in familiarity since we use blends of herbs all the time.